acidburn0zzz/Curvy/README.md

 However, It is mostly used for quick and dirty prototyping.

 ###Use:
 Curvy makes use of custom data attributes such as data-curvy-width="" to add non-linear styling.
 As of now a method to implement Curvy into CSS style sheets has not been found.
-Although using the "data-" prefix is recommended in a production environment it may be removed for prototyping.
+Although using the "data-" prefix is recommended in a production environment, it may be removed for prototyping.

         Currently Supported Attributes: